swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 changes.
 (And IDEs can opt to support a subset of types if they prefer, whereas if the libraries promised support an IDE would effectively be compelled to provide it.)

+### Have `CustomPlaygroundConvertible` return an `Any?` instead of an `Any` ###

+One alternative considered was to have `CustomPlaygroundConvertible` return an `Any?` instead of an `Any`.
+This would permit individual instances to opt-out of a custom playground description by returning nil instead of a concrete value or object.

+Although that capability is no longer present, in most cases implementors of `CustomPlaygroundConvertible` may return a custom description which closely mirrors their default description.
+One big exception to this are classes which are considered core types, such as `NSView` and `UIView`, as one level of subclass may wish to customize its description while deeper level may wish to use the default description (which is currently a rendered image of the view).
+This proposal does not permit that; the second-level subclass must return a custom description one way or another, and due to the chaining nature of `CustomPlaygroundConvertible` implementations, it cannot return `self` and have that reliably indicate to the playground logger implementation that that means "don't use a custom description".

+This issue seems to be limited enough that it should not tarnish the API design as a whole.
+Returning `Any` and not `Any?` is easier to understand, so this proposal opts to do that.
+Should this be a larger issue than anticipated, a future proposal could introduce a struct like `DefaultPlaygroundDescription<T>` which the playground logger would understand to mean "don't check for a `CustomPlaygroundConvertible` conformance on the wrapped value".